 The Cullinan Diamond : The Star Of Africa, the most important diamand ever found !

 This incredible brooch called "The lesser stars of Africa" consists of two diamonds, the Cullinan III, a 94.4 carat pear diamond and the Cullinan IV a 63.6 carat square cushion diamond.
-You only have to look at the size of the brooch on his jacket to realize the volume of these two diamonds!
+You only have to look at the size of the brooch on her jacket to realize the volume of these two diamonds!

-The second-largest segment of the original stone is Cullinan II, also known as the Second Star of Africa, a rectangular cushion-cut gem of 317.4 carats.
+The second-largest segment of the original stone the is Cullinan II, also known as the Second Star of Africa, a rectangular cushion-cut gem of 317.4 carats.

 All nine Cullinan diamonds are priceless, and all nine are often available for public viewing at the Buckingham Palace exhibition or at the Tower of London.